stevenhua0320/diffpy.srmise/doc/manual/source/extending.rst

 Adding Peaks
 --------------------------

-Implementing a peak function is nearly identical to implementing a baseline.
 To add a new peak function, create a new module which defines a class inheriting from ``diffpy.srmise.peaks.base.PeakFunction``.
-Implementing this peak function is very similar to implementing a baseline, with the following
+Implementing a peak function is nearly identical to implementing a baseline function, with the following differences:
-differences:

 1) The ``estimate_parameters`` method is required.
 2) The "position" key must be defined in the ``parameterdict`` class member.